NOTES – 1919 February, page 1. [PMSS_notes_1919_001.jpg]

 ABOUT PINE MOUNTAIN SETTLEMENT SCHOOL ARCHIVE

 This growing digital record provides an in-depth look at the historical records of Pine Mountain Settlement School, its surrounding Appalachian communities, and associated materials in the School’s archive.
-Located in Harlan County, in the southeastern corner of Kentucky, the remote Settlement School was founded in 1913 by Katherine Pettit, Ethel de Long [Zande], William Creech, and other community families.
-Located in Harlan County, Kentucky in Central Appalachia, Pine Mountain Settlement was created to serve the educational and medical needs of the surrounding remote populations.
-It’s programs grew to also serve a variety of other educational outreach programs that engage a broader population.
+Located in Harlan County, in the southeastern corner of Kentucky, the remote Settlement School was founded in 1913 by Katherine Pettit, Ethel de Long [Zande], William Creech, with the support of other local families.
+Located in Harlan County, Kentucky in Central Appalachia, Pine Mountain Settlement School was created to serve the educational and medical needs of the surrounding remote populations.
+Through the years its programs grew to satisfy a variety of needs.
+Educational outreach programs, medial clinics, Environmental Education programs for visiting schools, adult social service assistance, and and arts education programs are just a few of the community-focused programs the School engaged.

-The extensive PHOTOGRAPH COLLECTIONS (over 65,000 photographs) provide a rich visual journey through the School’s history (1913-2024 and the student records 1913-1949).
+The extensive PHOTOGRAPH COLLECTIONS (well over 70,000 photographs) provide a rich visual journey through the School’s history (1913-2024 and the student populations from 1913-1949.
 Our current digitization efforts strongly reflect the Boarding School years (1913-1949), but also selectively pull from the later (1950 –present) programming.
-The later collections are particularly rich in materials that describe the development of the ground-breaking Environmental Education Programs that began in the early 1970s and continue today.
-Also of note is the early childhood education program developed by Millie Mahoney whose educational work contributed to the planning of the national Head Start program.
-Another highlight is the E.J.
+Later collections are particularly rich in materials that describe the development of the ground-breaking Environmental Education Programs that began in the early 1970s and continue today.
+Another associated highlight is the E.J.
 Carr Plant Center a large botanical collection gathered by a self-taught botanist.
 Carr’s work explores edible and medicinal plants in Appalachia and their identification and details the distribution of species in the region.
+Also of note is the early childhood education program developed by Millie Mahoney for the Community.
+Her groundbreaking rural education work contributed to planning for the National Head Start program.
 These are but a few of the delightful surprises to be found in the over 2,300 published pages and over 65,000 images.

-The Pine Mountain Settlement School Collections constitute one of the largest on-site collections of history related to the rural Settlement School Movement in Appalachia.
-It represents a large and growing digitally accessible record of rural settlement school history.
-The three — the in-situ archive, the physical campus, a Historic Register site, and the unique surrounding community, together provide an in-depth record of the evolving rural Settlement Movement ethos in the Appalachian Mountains and the range of its amazing programs and communities.
+The Pine Mountain Settlement School Collections constitute one of the earliest and largest on-site collections of history related to the rural Settlement School Movement in Appalachia.
+It also affords a digital opportunity to explore the large and growing record of the rural settlement school’s continuing history.
+The three — the in-situ archive, the physical campus, a Historic Register site, and the unique surrounding Appalachian community, all together provide an in-depth record of the evolving importance of the rural Settlement Movement.
+Further, its potential contributions to an understanding of rural America and the ethos of life in these particular corners of rural America, also shine through.
+As Pine Mountain worked to integrate the expanding demands of the urban beyond, they found remarkable ways to bring urban and rural together.
+The exploratory range of amazing programs and communities of interest carries valuable lessons on living.

-We are pleased to offer this record to the communities that built the archive and to support their pride in their communities and their eagerness to share their cultures with a larger audience.
-The community record is a long, unique, and exemplary Appalachian record with history lessons for all of us. ( Our Archival Mission )
+We are pleased to offer this record to the communities that built the archive and to offer it to those communities that can learn from the many lessons in this archive.
+We support the pride shown in this remarkable geography, humanity, and learning place.
+The eagerness of all our communities of interest to find a way to grapple with rapid change will welcome the slow and careful pace of Pine Mountain Settlement and its community and history.
+Those who live within this Appalachian community continue to have much to offer a larger audience.
+The sense of community and the institutional record is long, unique, and exemplary.
+It is an Appalachian record with history lessons for all of us. ( Our Archival Mission )

 OUR ARCHIVAL MISSION